oscie57/acdp/readme.md

 6. Run `python3 play.py` (or `py play.py` on Windows) and it should run!

 That's it, you're all ready to go!

-## Bugs!
+## Bugs

-If you have any bugs, please report them at the [issues page](https://github.com/scor57/ACDP/issues)!
+If you have any bugs, please report them at the [issues page](https://github.com/oscie57/ACDP/issues)!

 ## Why use this / Use-Cases

 Apparently I have to clarify this.
 This can be used to play music in the background while studying, sleeping, working, or doing anything really, that was the main intention.